ALHansen12/MathStat/Syllabus.md

 2. Add me as a collaborator to this repository
 3. Submit a .Rmd file with solutions to each assignment, as it is assigned (assignments will be posted in this GitHub repository).

-For more details on creating a GitHub account, repository, and a demonstration of submitting an assignment, watch this video
+For more details on creating a GitHub account, repository, and a demonstration of submitting an assignment, watch <a href=https://mediaspace.mnscu.edu/media/GitHub+Tutorial/0_zzd0qgi6> this tutorial video </a>.

+<b>  Note that your GitHub repository is public; implying there's nothing stopping you from copying/pasting each other's solutions.
+I encourage you to work and troubleshoot together; however, do NOT copy/paste code!</b>   The midterm and final will contain programming problems that you will be <b> <em>very stuck</em> </b>  on if you do this throughout the semester.
-# Academic dishonesty will result in an F for you. #
+# Academic dishonesty will result in 0 on all relevant assignments. #
-If in doubt, ask.
+If in doubt as to whether something is academic dishonesty, ask.